-Battle of the Books is a book-based trivia tournament for Westchester youth grades 4-10.
+Battle of the Books is a book-based trivia tournament for Westchester youth entering grades 4-12.

 The goal of the program is to promote a love of reading in kids and teens, to expose them to titles and authors that they might not encounter otherwise, to encourage them to think of their local public library as a resource for entertainment and to inspire teamwork and good sportsmanship in an atmosphere of friendly competition.

 The program began in 2014 thanks to Liz Anastasi, and is planned and executed by the

 Westchester Library System Battle of the Books Planning Committee.